ryanorsinger/learn-to-code-python-workshop/handout_for_participants.md

 - An increasingly accessible field

 ### What *isn't* Data Science?
-- Only statistics or only mathematics (Although we let the computer do the math!)
+- Only statistics or only mathematics: let the computer compute and the people think
 - Magic or inaccessible

 ### Isn't data science just statistics?
-- "Future of Data Analysis" by Tukey, `https://projecteuclid.org/euclid.aoms/1177704711`
+- "Future of Data Analysis", Tukey 1962, `https://projecteuclid.org/euclid.aoms/1177704711`
 - "50 Years of Data Science" by Donoho, `https://courses.csail.mit.edu/18.337/2015/docs/50YearsDataScience.pdf`

 ### 3 keys to success that students get from Codeup